WolverineFan/YNABLinuxInstall/README.md

         wget -O YNAB4_LinuxInstall.pl https://raw.github.com/WolverineFan/YNABLinuxInstall/master/YNAB4_LinuxInstall.pl

+Alternatively, in your browser, right-click this link and Save Link As: https://raw.github.com/WolverineFan/YNABLinuxInstall/master/YNAB4_LinuxInstall.pl

 Install WINE and Dropbox first.
 NOTE: Be sure to launch Dropbox, register, and complete the setup process.
 You should have a "Dropbox" folder in your home directory after it's done.